sonic-net/SONiC/doc/pmon/sonic_platform_test_plan.md

 (checksum valid)
 ```
-* The syseeprom info output from cmd `show platform syseeprom` should comply with the info decoded from `/bsp/eeprom/vpd_info`.
+* The syseeprom info output from cmd `show platform syseeprom` should comply with the info decoded using platform specific eeprom.py utility.

 ### Automation
 New automation required.